-Few herbs are easier to grow than basil (Ocimum basilicum), which is grown as an annual in all parts of the United States.
-Basil is a tender plant that's quite sensitive to cold temperatures, which slow its growth and can increase its susceptibility to disease.
-To ensure a good crop of aromatic leaves, it's important to wait to plant basil until temperatures warm where you live and to protect a garden plant if you expect unusually cold temperatures.
+Few herbs are easier to grow than basil (Ocimum basilicum), as long as you live in a warm climate.
+Basil is a tender annual that's quite sensitive to cold temperatures, which slow its growth and can increase its susceptibility to disease.
+To ensure a good crop of aromatic leaves, it's important to wait to plant the basil until temperatures warm where you live and to protect a garden plant if you expect unusually cold temperatures.

 Avoiding Spring Chill